pingcap/talent-plan/rust/projects/project-2/project.md

 - good opportunity for a diagram
 - find a good background reading
 - using the os page cache for caching

-Terminology:

-Same terminology used by bitcask.
+-->

+## Terminology

+Some terminology we we will use in this course.
+It is the same as or inspired by [bitcask].
 Different databases will have slightly different terminology.

-- _log_ - todo
+- _command_ - A request or the representation of a request made to the database.
+  These are issued on the command line or over the network.
+The have an in-memory representation, a textual representation, and a machine-readable serialized representation.
+- _log_ - An on-disk sequence of commands, in the order originally received and executed.
+Our database's on-disk format is almost entirely made up of logs.
+It will be simple, but also surprisingly effecient.
-- _log pointer_ - todo
+- _log pointer_ - A file offset into the log.
+Sometimes we'll just call this a "file offset".
-- _log compaction_ - todo
+- _log compaction_ - As writes are issued to the database they sometimes
+  invalidate old log entries.
+For example, writing key/value `a = 0` then writing `a = 1`, makes the first log entry for "a" useless.
+Compaction &mdash;
+  in our database at least &mdash; is the process of reducing the size of the database by remove stale commands from the log.
-- _in-memory index_ (or _index_) - todo
+- _in-memory index_ (or _index_) - A map of keys to log pointers.
+When a read
+  request is issues, the in-memory index is searched for the appropriate log pointer, and when it is found the value retrieved from the on-disk log.
+In our key/value store, like in bitcask, the index for the _entire database_ is stored in memory.
-- _index file_ - todo
+- _index file_ - The on-disk representation of the in-memory index.
+Without this
-- _command_ - todo

-simplifications:
-- single log and index
+  the log would need to be completely replayed to restore the state of the in-memory index each time the database is started.

 ## Project spec